Mary-Gichana/Cli-Meal-planner/README.md

 ### Installation Process

 1. Clone this repository using:

-   - git clone git@github.com:Mary-Gichana/Cli-Meal-planner.git
+    git clone git@github.com:Mary-Gichana/Cli-Meal-planner.git

-2. Navigate to the project directory: cd Cli-MealPlanner
+2. Navigate to the project directory:

+    cd Cli-MealPlanner

-3. Install the required dependencies:
+3. Install the required dependencies: pipenv install then pipenv shell
-   - pipenv install
-   - pipenv shell

 4.  run the application

     python cli.py

 5. Choose from the main menu
     When the application starts, you’ll see the main menu:

     ==== Meal Planner ====

-   1. Manage Categories
-   2. Manage Meals
-   3. Exit

-   ### - Input Options:

-   - Enter 1 to manage meal categories.
+        1. Manage Categories - to manage meal categories.
-   - Enter 2 to manage meals.
+        2. Manage Meals - to manage meals.
-   - Enter 3 to exit the program.
+        3. Exit - to exit the program.

     If you select Manage Categories, the following options are displayed:

     ==== Manage Meal Categories ====

-   1. Add Category
-   2. Delete Category
-   3. List Categories
-   4. Find Category by ID
-   5. Go Back

-   ### - Input Options

-   1. Add Category:
-      Input the category name to create a new meal category.
+        1. Add Category - Input the category name to create a new meal category.
-   2. Delete Category:
-      Enter the name of the category to delete it from the list.
+        2. Delete Category - Enter the name of the category to delete it from the list.
-   3. List Categories:
-      Displays all meal categories along with their IDs.
+        3. List Categories - Displays all meal categories along with their IDs.
-   4. Find Category by ID:
-      Enter an ID to retrieve the details of the specific meal category.
+        4. Find Category by ID - Enter an ID to retrieve the details of the specific meal category.
-   5. Go Back:
-      Returns to the main menu.
+        5. Go Back - Returns to the main menu.

     If you select Manage Meals, the following options are displayed:

     ==== Manage Meals ====

-   1. Add Meal
-   2. Delete Meal
-   3. List Meals
-   4. Find Meal by ID
-   5. Go Back

-   ### - Input Options:

-   1. Add Meal:
-      Input details such as the meal name, date, and category ID to add a new meal.
+        1. Add Meal - Input details such as the meal name, date, and category ID to add a new meal.
-   2. Delete Meal:
-      Enter the ID of the meal to remove it from the list.
+        2. Delete Meal - Enter the name of the meal to remove it from the list.
-   3. List Meals:
-      Displays all meals along with their IDs, names, and categories.
+        3. List Meals - Displays all meals along with their IDs, names, and categories.
-   4. Find Meal by ID:
-      Enter an ID to retrieve the details of a specific meal.
+        4. Find Meal by ID - Enter an ID to retrieve the details of a specific meal.
-   5. Go Back:
-      Returns to the main menu.
+        5. Go Back -  Returns to the main menu.

 ## Technologies Used